 2. Bring comfortable footwear for hiking is necessary.

-3. In winter (after November) and spring (March and April), don't forget to bring the jacket to keep warm from chilly winds.
+3. In winter (after November) and spring (March and April), don't forget to bring a jacket to keep warm from chilly winds.

 4. As you may bushwhack through the journey, a trekking pole and a pair of hiking gloves could protect you from the brambles.

-5. Be alert that local hawkers may tail you, offer assistance along the way in order to sell their food, souvenirs…You have to say no to them at the very beginning when encountered this.
+5. Be alert that local hawkers may tail you, and offer assistance along the way in order to sell their food, souvenirs…You have to say no to them at the very beginning when encountering this.

 6. The section installed with zipping line/ flying fox is under restoration and was closed until further notice.

-Note: Fishing, swimming in the lake or camping on the wall are forbidden.
+Note: Fishing, swimming in the lake, or camping on the wall is forbidden.

 To know more details and tips about the Great Wall, you can reach us via